Pamela Sue Martin

 Pamela Sue Martin (born January 5, 1953) is an American actress who is notable for starring as Nancy Drew on the television series The Hardy Boys/Nancy Drew Mysteries (1977–1979) and as socialite Fallon Carrington on ABC soap opera Dynasty (1981–1984), winning a Bambi Award for the latter in 1984.
+Her last appearance was in the 2019 pilot episode of the Nancy Drew reboot, as a character named Harriet Grosset.

 Early life, family and education

 Martin was born in Westport, Connecticut.
 She graduated in 1971 from Staples High School located in Westport, Connecticut.
 Martin was working in a hamburger stand for $1.45 an hour before she graduated when a friend of hers told her that she was earning $60 an hour modeling in New York.
 Martin decided to follow in her friend's footsteps as a teen model for print ads and television commercials.